luisarcher/PSql-DotNet-Vue-Stack-Boilerplate/README.md

 - I have not applied this same principle for NetCoreApp Application as you cannot make use of Hot-reload, it needs to be compiled and published, so we can just rebuild the image.
 I am not sure if it's worth to create a volume, I am a noob, I will try it / think about creating a volume for .cs code.

 ## Todo

  - nginx container as the main entry point of the application on port 80.
- - pgadmin container
+ - ~~pgadmin container~~
  - Auth container, JWT
  - Properly test PostgreSQL persistence using Entity.
 (Been a fan of database-first approach but seems like it isn't really the *way to go* anymore)
- - Play around with Vue and Nuxt3, maybe a **todo** app.
-With proper design principles.
+ - Play around with Vue and Nuxt3, maybe ~~a **todo** app~~ (I will do a Cat app based on the principles described here: https://tom-collings.medium.com/controller-service-repository-16e29a4684e5 with proper design principles.
+ - Investigate how to properly do TDD and setup the testing process
+ - Maybe automate some stuff with Jenkins or github actions / workflow

+ ## Notes of my learning process
+ - Key notes above are more important than these notes.
+ - I wanted to use the Vuetify UI kit, but feeling the tailwindCSS more.
+ - Seems like both Nuxt3 and NetCore supports hot-reload.
+I could use it locally but struggled using it with docker, something to investigate later.